Kayz-xx/api-assignment/README.md

 The code is split up to address different parts of the problem.

 - `index.ts`: Manages the main API route, providing JSON responses.
-- `weatherService.ts`: Handles external API communication and converts data into required format.
+- `weather.ts`: Handles external API communication and converts data into required format.
 - `types.ts`: Defines an interface for consistency.
 - `index.test.ts`: Verifies responses using an automated test suite.